dankunk/campy/README.md

+# Note: This is Daniels fork of the AV1 branch that is a working build for FLIR monochrome cameras.
+## Please see the change logs to check what has been changed.
+### Mainly, adding some code to better handle color balancing and setting the gamma, along with editing some configs to work with our system.

 # This is an experimental branch currently being tested
 # Preparing new release (2.1.0)
 - Added AV1 encoding support for better streaming quality per bit rate (see examples) \